saxon1964/neovim-tips/README.md

 # Neovim Tips Plugin

-*A Lua plugin for Neovim that helps you organize and search over 500 helpful tips, tricks, and shortcuts via a fuzzy search interface.*
+*A Lua plugin for Neovim that helps you organize and search over 500 helpful tips, tricks, and shortcuts via a beautiful custom picker interface.*

 > **📖 Quick Access**: You can open this guide anytime with the `:NeovimTipsHelp` command